zackpi/superwavedash/NOTES.md

 so I modified the script to properly load a disc from `--discPath` and populate `globalData.disc`.
 Now it boots fine and I have a working script to launch the stage for dev!

+### 11/20/2022
+I did some research into the other tools available in the space and watched several video tutorials for stage and character modding.
+Some things I learned:
+* mexTool is very good for constructing a full-game modpack, and worth investigating further
+* Blender can be used to edit models (import as DAE, then export as FBX) which can be much better than using HSDRAW
+* HSDRAW is very cumbersome to use because a lot of the stuff in the file-hierarchy are unintelligible.
+Key points of interest are `map_head > ModelGroups` and `coll_data` since those contain the model and collision info for the stage.

+I successfully made a Battlefield mod where the two side platforms' models and collision were removed.
+Then I was able to boot the game using the AssetTest script I wrote the other day and indeed the platforms were gone!